mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

      } while (0)
 </pre>

-A single value read outside the expected range, or a read that would go past the end of the buffer returns false and aborts the packet read.
+If a value read in from the network is outside the expected range, or we read past the end of the buffer, the packet read is aborted.

 ## Serializing Floating Point Values

-Consider a floating point number.
-In memory it's just a 32 bit value like any other.
+We're used to thinking about floating point numbers as being different to integers, but in memory they're just a 32 bit value like any other.

 The C++ language lets us work with this fundamental property, allowing us to directly access the bits of a float value as if it were an integer:

 <pre>
 union FloatInt